Union Temple of Brooklyn: Temple Israel

 Temple Israel was founded in 1869.
 Until 1872 services were held in the Y.M.C.A. building on the corner of Fulton Street and Galatin Place in Williamsburg, Brooklyn.
 In that year the congregation purchased a former church building on Greene Avenue.
 Temple Israel dedicated a larger and more magnificent new building on the corner of Bedford and Lafayette Avenues in 1891.

+Raphael Lasker served as rabbi of the Temple from 1871 to 1876.

 Union Temple

 Temple Israel and K.K.
 Beth Elohim merged in 1921, deciding to erect a new temple in the newly fashionable location of 17 Eastern Parkway (Brooklyn).
-Plans were drawn up by Arnold Brunner for a Classical temple with an adjacent eleven-story community house.
+Plans were drawn up by Arnold Brunner for a Neo-Classical temple with an adjacent eleven-story community house.
 The community house was erected first, and dedicated in 1929.
 Because of the Great Depression, the planned Temple was never built.
 Instead, the congregation continued to worship in the Community House.
 During the High Holy Days the congregation worshiped at the Brooklyn Academy of Music.
 In 1942, the theater on the ground floor of the Community House was remodeled as a sanctuary, designed after the old synagogue in Essen, Germany burned by the Nazis.